hampfh/DataLinks/README.md

 * Redux
 * Typescript

+## Setup development
+1. `Install vscode`.
+I really recommend that you use vscode, I know there are a lot of text editors out there but vscode has the best support for extensions and also works very well together with typescript.
+2. `clone the project`.
+Click the green button on the Github page, copy the code, and clone it as usual.
+3. `install dependencies`.
+Before we can run the application we need to install all dependencies, this is done by running the command `npm install`.
+Don't forget that you also need to install dependencies for the client.
+Repeat the same process but in the client folder.
+4. `install MongoDB local db`.
+Since this web application uses MongoDB you need to install a local database that you can use for testing and playing around yourself.
+You can find the download [here](https://www.mongodb.com/try/download/community).
+This is the raw database, however, it isn't very intuitive, I, therefore, recommend that you also install [monodb compass](https://www.mongodb.com/try/download/compass) (if it isn't following when downloading the community edition).
+5. `Start everything`.
+Assuming you've now done all the previous steps successfully we need to compile and start the backend and the frontend.
+(This requires two cmds).
+In cmd one locate the root directory of the application and run `npm run tsc`, this will compile the backend code to js.
+Now we're ready to run it with `npm start`.
+In the other cmd you can simply run `npm start` and react should start its development server for you.
+6. `Happy coding`.
+You're now good to go

 ## Backend docs
 Here is all documentation for Datalink's backend, aka the API.
 This includes route-management, db-communication logic, etc.
 ### Structure